Next review date November 2024

 Sharing books, stories and rhymes with your child from an early age can help create a lifelong reader.

-There is one at 9-12 months and another health and development review at two to two-and-a-half years of age.
-This is usually done by a nursery nurse or the health visitor, and may happen at your home, baby clinic, the children's centre, or at your child's nursery (if they are attending one).
+This is usually done by a nursery nurse or health visitor, and may happen at your home, baby clinic or the children's centre.

 - general development, including movement, speech, social skills and behaviour, and hearing and vision